-e-File today, pay by April 15, 2003 to avoid penalties and interest.
+e-file today, pay by April 15, 2004 to avoid penalties and interest.

-e-File your returns through an Authorized IRS/DOR e-file Provider or by using your Personal Computer and the Internet.
+e-file through an Authorized IRS/DOR e-file provider or by using your Personal Computer and the Internet.
 Visit our web site at www.revenue.state.az.us for a listing of approved e-file providers and on-line filing sources.